-The Rocks, on the west side of Sydney Cove at Circular Quay, is Australia’s finest restored historical district.
-Here you will also find a great collection of restaurants, historic pubs and places to shop.
+The Rocks, on the west side of Sydney Cove at Circular Quay is Australia’s finest restored historical district, and combines a great collection of restaurants, historic pubs and places to shop.

-Lunch cruises, dinner cruises and sightseeing cruises operate daily from Circular Quay and Darling Harbour.
+Lunch cruises, dinner cruises and sightseeing cruises operate daily from Circular Quay.

 Just on the other side of the Opera House and the Bridge, you can see Luna Park:

 Australia Tourist Guide